 The Board meets regularly during the year.
-Minutes of all meetings of committee are circulated with agenda and other papers, prior to the meeting of Trustees.
+Minutes of all meetings of committees are circulated or uploaded to the secure area of the HERA Trust website with agenda and other papers, prior to the meeting of Trustees.

 The CEO holds the position of Chair for the leadership committee, which is composed of the Head of School and Deputy Head of School from each school.
 The Leadership team continues to advise the board, and the other committees of the trust.
-The Position of Chair of the HR Committee is currently held by a Trustee.
-Likewise, the position of Chair for the Finance & Audit Committee is held by another Trustee.
+The Position of Chair of the HR & Pay Committee is currently held by a Trustee.
+Likewise, the position of Chair for the Finance, Risk & Audit Committee is held by another Trustee.

 The CEO is the Accounting Officer and works closely with Trustees, Governors and the senior staff of each school.
-The day-to-day management of individual member schools rests with the Headteacher who has overall responsibility for the school.
+The day-to-day management of individual member schools rests with the Head of School who has overall responsibility for the school.